-Michael O. Snyder is a photographer, filmmaker, and environmental scientist who uses his combined knowledge of visual storytelling and conservation to create narratives that drive social change.
-He is a Fellow at the Bertha Foundation, a Portrait of Humanity Award recipient, a Blue Earth Alliance Photographer, a National Science Foundation Grant Collaborator, a Rotary Ambassadorial Scholar, and the co-founder of two environmental organizations.
+Mike Snyder is a photographer, filmmaker, and environmental scientist who uses his combined knowledge of visual storytelling and conservation to create narratives that drive social change.
+He is a Climate Fellow at the Bertha Foundation, a Portrait of Humanity Award recipient, a Blue Earth Alliance Photographer, a National Geographic Explorer Grant Collaborator, a National Science Foundation Grant Collaborator, a Rotary Ambassadorial Scholar, a Resident Artist at the McGuffey Art Center, and the co-founder of two environmental organizations.
 He holds an MSc in Environmental Sustainability from the University of Edinburgh, Scotland and a BSc from Dickinson College.

 Through his production company, Interdependent Pictures, he has directed films in the Arctic, the Amazon, the Himalaya, and East Africa.
 His journalism work has been featured by outlets such as National Geographic, The Guardian, The Washington Post, VOX, BBC, Roads & Kingdoms, High Country News, Condé Nast, Orion, and NPR.
 His films have been selected to over 50 festivals and have taken home numerous awards.